netidx/netidx-book/src/overview.md

 ## Security

-Ah, the S word.
-No system remotely like netidx can be taken seriously without a plausible design for securing data against unauthorized access, interception, manipulation, etc.
+No system like netidx can be taken seriously without a plausible design for securing data against unauthorized access, interception, manipulation, etc.

 The heart of netidx security is Kerberos v5.
 There are a lot of systems I might have used, e.g. openssl + certificates, oauth + openssl, and I'm sure many others.
-The reason I chose to use Kerberos v5 is that most users who want to deploy netidx services already have Kerberos set up (even if they don't know it) in the form of Microsoft Active Directory, Samba ADS, Redhat Directory Server, or one of the many other compatible solutions.
+The reason I chose to use Kerberos v5 is that most users who I think might want to deploy netidx services already have Kerberos set up (even if they don't know it) in the form of Microsoft Active Directory, Samba ADS, Redhat Directory Server, or one of the many other compatible solutions.

-Security is optional.
-It's possible to deploy a netidx system with no security at all (and that might even be reasonable), and it's possible to deploy a system where some publishers require security, and some do not.
-If any of the three parties involved in a given transaction (publisher, resolver, subscriber) request security, then it's mandatory for all parties of that transaction.
+That said security is optional in netidx.
+It's possible to deploy a netidx system with no security at all, and it's possible to deploy a system where some publishers require security, and some do not.
+While it's possible to mix secured and non secured publishers on the same resolver cluster there are some restrictions.

+* If a subscriber is configured with security, then it won't talk to publishers that aren't.
+* If a publisher is configured with security, then it won't talk to a subscriber that isn't.

 When security is enabled you get the following guarantees,